algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 You can use this starting point to set up the initial server for the project.

 ##### Localhost

+Localhost refers to the local computer where the server is running.
+By default, the IP address for localhost is 127.0.0.1, and the system can use any open port to handle API requests.
+In our project, we have configured the server to operate on port 8080.
+This allows developers to test the REST API locally before deploying it in a production environment.

+Purpose in the Project:

+- Enables the development and debugging of the REST API without needing external servers.

+- Facilitates testing and validation of the algorithm's performance and correctness.

+- Ensures secure, isolated testing by restricting external access during development.

+**How It Works:**

+The Boost.Beast library initializes an HTTP server on the localhost address, we will be using a computer serving as a server during this project, which IP address is 192.168.15.115.

+Our client here can send GET requests to the server, this GET request is triggered the first time the algorithm code is ran.

+It will process the request and respond with the shortest path data in either JSON or XML format.

+**Setting up Localhost:**

+To set up localhost on port 8080 for this project:

+1. Server Initialization:
+Use the Boost.Beast library to create an HTTP server.
+Bind the server to 192.168.15.115:8080.
+2. Handling Requests:
+The server listens for incoming GET requests.
+It parses the input parameters (source and destination landmark IDs) and passes them to the shortest path algorithm.
+The result is formatted into the requested response format (JSON or XML) and sent back to the client.

+**Storing Data on the localhost server**

+The following code sample shows how to store a file into the server and then how to retrieve it.

 ##### API Flow